-- 1. Unsafe Clinical Performance
+- Unsafe Clinical Performance

-- 2. Academic Dishonesty
+- Academic Dishonesty

-- 3. Professional Misconduct
+- Professional Misconduct

-- 4. Criminal Acts
+- Criminal Acts

+- The faculty member and/or clinical faculty/preceptor removes student immediately from the course or clinical setting and reports said action to all of the following staff members:

+- Associate Dean for Academic Affairs

+- Director

+- School of Nursing Office of Student Affairs

+- Course Coordinator

+- Program Director

+- Department Chair

+- The faculty member will initiate a meeting of the Course Coordinator, Coordinator of Student Resources Development, Clinical Instructor, Faculty Advisor and/or designees, and the student within two (2) working days to collect supportive data and write a conference summary.

+- After the initial meeting and within one (1) working day, the conference summary will be forwarded in writing by the faculty member to the following distribution:

+- Chairperson(s) of the Committee on Admissions and Academic Standards

+- Associate Dean for Academic Affairs

+- Director, School of Nursing Office of Student Affairs

+- Coordinator of Student Resources Development

+- Department Chair

+- Program Director

+- Course Coordinator

+- Faculty Advisor

-- 1. The faculty member and/or clinical faculty/preceptor removes student immediately from the course or clinical setting and reports said action to the Associate Deanfor Academic Affairs and Strategic Partnerships, Director, School of Nursing Office of Student Affairs, Course Coordinator, Program Director and Department Chair. - 2.
-The faculty member will initiate a meeting of the Course Coordinator, Coordinator of Student Resources Development, Clinical Instructor, Faculty Advisor and/or designees, and the student within two (2) working days to collect supportive data and write a conference summary. - 3.
-After the initial meeting and within one (1) working day, the conference summary will be forwarded in writing by the faculty member to the following distribution:
+- Clinical Faculty/Preceptor Student and Student File

+- The faculty member will initiate a meeting of the Course Coordinator, Coordinator of Student Resources Development, Clinical Instructor, Faculty Advisor and/or designees, and the student within two (2) working days to collect supportive data and write a conference summary.

+- After the initial meeting and within one (1) working day, the conference summary will be forwarded in writing by the faculty member to the following distribution:

-Chairperson(s) of the Committee on Admissions and Academic Standards Associate Dean for Academic Affairs and Strategic Partnerships Director, School of Nursing Office of Student Affairs Coordinator of Student Resources Development Department Chair Program Director Course Coordinator Faculty Advisor Clinical Faculty/Preceptor Student and Student File
+- Chairperson(s) of the Committee on Admissions and Academic Standards

+- Associate Dean for Academic Affairs

+- Director, School of Nursing Office of Student Affairs

+- Coordinator of Student Resources Development

+- Department Chair

+- Program Director

+- Course Coordinator

+- Faculty Advisor

+- Clinical Faculty/Preceptor Student and Student File

-- 4. Charges will be reviewed by the Committee on Admissions and Academic Standards within five (5) working days of the receipt of the conference summary and supportive data.
-The committee will review the documentation and recommend, with rationale, to the Associate Dean for Academic Affairs and Strategic Partnerships, one of the following actions:
+- Charges will be reviewed by the Committee on Admissions and Academic Standards within five (5) working days of the receipt of the conference summary and supportive data.
+The committee will review the documentation and recommend, with rationale, to the Associate Dean for Academic Affairs, one of the following actions:

-- Return to good standing.
+- Return to good standing

-- Academic warning/academic jeopardy.
+- Academic warning/academic jeopardy

-- Dismissal.
+- Dismissal

 - Deceleration

-- 5. The resulting action regarding suspension is determined by the Associate Dean for Academic Affairs and Strategic Partnerships.
-A letter signed by the Associate Dean for Academic Affairs and Strategic Partnerships will be sent to the student via electronic and first class/certified mail, return receipt requested, within five (5) working days of the receipt of the Committee's recommendation.
-An electronic copy of the letter will be sent to the following people as appropriate
+- The resulting action regarding suspension is determined by the Associate Dean for Academic Affairs.
+A letter signed by the Associate Dean for Academic Affairs will be sent to the student via electronic mail, return receipt requested, within five (5) working days of the receipt of the Committee's recommendation.
+An electronic copy of the letter will be sent to the following people as appropriate:

+- Dean

-Associate Dean for Academic Affairs and Strategic Partnerships Chairperson(s) on the Admissions and Academic Standards
+- Associate Dean for Academic Affairs

+- Chairperson(s) on the Admissions and Academic Standards

-Director, School of Nursing Office of Student Affairs
+- Director, School of Nursing Office of Student Affairs

+- Department Chair

+- Program Director

+- Course Coordinator

+- Course Faculty

+- Faculty Advisor

+- Clinical Faculty

+- Student File